Listen to this article:

 Whether you decide to use a safe word or not, things such as spare keys are an important part of your back-up plan, as nobody wants to have to call a locksmith to explain why they’re chained half-naked to the bed post.

-Remember it’s a Game
+Remember It’s a Game

 If you’re having a go at bondage you’re presumably looking to have a little fun exploring something that you haven’t tried before and it’s important to remember that, as with all the good stuff that goes on in the bedroom, the top priority should be exactly that; having fun.
 You can explore a new persona through role playing if that feels like a more comfortable way to let your freaky flag fly.